 People who are attracted to others of the same-sex or who do not follow binary gender roles can sometimes experience internalised homo/bi/transphobia.
 This means that they start to believe these negative attitudes and beliefs about themselves and may feel uncomfortable or disapproving of their own sexuality or gender identity.
-For people with intersex variations, LGBTIQA+ spaces may not always be safe or understanding of them.
+For people with intersex variations, LGBTIQ+ spaces may not always be safe or understanding of them.

-For example, LGBTIQA+ youth attending schools that have anti-discrimination policies are more likely to feel safer.
+For example, LGBTIQ+ youth attending schools that have anti-discrimination policies are more likely to feel safer.
 They have almost half the rate of abuse and negative mental health impact compared to schools without these in place.